 According to executive officer Tim Mendham, no one has even passed the first stage of the multi-part challenge.
-He says it means the Skeptics—who describe themselves as “a loose confederation of groups and individuals who are interested in and regularly investigate pseudo-scientific and paranormal claims”—are doing their job.
+He says this is a good thing as it means the Skeptics—who describe themselves as “a loose confederation of groups and individuals who are interested in and regularly investigate pseudo-scientific and paranormal claims”—are doing their job.
 That is, they’re protecting the public from costly hoaxes, and calling out scammers who prey on naivety.

 We spoke to Tim from the Sceptics’ headquarters in Sydney, to ask him about the prize: what kinds of people he’s tested, how the tests have worked, and what kind of cases he’s seen.